-12. The Trust policy allows employees to receive maternity pay greater than the statutory amount subject to length of service qualifications.
+12 The Trust policy allows employees to receive maternity pay greater than the statutory amount subject to length of service qualifications.
 Employees who have more than one year of service at the start of their qualifying week (defined as the Sunday) will usually be entitled to receive enhanced maternity pay.

-The enhanced maternity pay (EMP) entitlement is as follows: -
+The enhanced maternity pay (EMP) entitlement is as follows:

-For those with less than one year (12 months) of service at the start of their No enhanced maternity pay is available.
-The employee will receive the first six week's pay at 90% of their full rate plus up to qualifying week 33 weeks at the current rate of SMP (£156.66 per week) 13 weeks unpaid, up to the notified date of return - this is treated as absence without pay.
-For those with over 12 months service at the First six weeks - full pay (100%) including SMP. start of their qualifying week Next 14 weeks - 60% of normal pay including SMP 19 weeks Statutory Maternity Pay 13 weeks unpaid, up to the notified date of return - this is treated as absence without pay
+For those with less than one year (12 months) of service at the start of their qualifying week No enhanced maternity pay is available.
+The employee will receive the first six week's pay at 90% of their full rate plus up to 33 weeks at the current rate of SMP (£156.66 per week) 13 weeks unpaid, up to the notified date of return - this is treated as absence without pay.
+For those with less than one year (12 months) of service at the start of their qualifying week First six weeks - full pay (100%) including SMP.
+Next 14 weeks - 60% of normal pay including SMP 19 weeks Statutory Maternity Pay 13 weeks unpaid, up to the notified date of return - this is treated as absence without pay

-13. At no time shall an employee receive less than an amount equivalent to that to which she is entitled under the statutory provisions.
+13 At no time shall an employee receive less than an amount equivalent to that to which she is entitled under the statutory provisions.